wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 You can skip any photo you want.
 For example header logo, or any banner.
 For do that you need to edit image tag and set up new option on there `<img src="<any photo>" data-pq-skip-photo="1"...>` skip tag

+= Contact form / Call me displayed, but not working = In free version we use default mailto function.
+You can set up it.
+For example, <a href="https://sites.google.com/a/umich.edu/going-google/helpdesk-reps/set-google-chrome-to-be-the-default-mail-handler">Set Google Chrome to be the Default Mail Handler</a>
+In pro version all email send by profitquery service.
+Get pro, email us <a href="mailto:info@profitquery.com">info@profitquery.com</a>